I am travelling to the EU on or after 12 October. What is changing?

 What’s the big idea?

 The system will collect or check biometrics from all third-country nationals when they either enter or leave at an external Schengen border.
-This includes international airports, sea ports, railway stations and road crossings.
+These borders include international airports, sea ports, railway stations and road crossings.

 What is the mechanism?

-On subsequent visits, you will either use a kiosk to confirm your face and passport match the details stored on the system, or an eGate – if they have been modified to perform the face check for non-EU travellers.
+On subsequent visits, you will either use a kiosk to confirm that your face and passport match the details stored on the system, or an eGate – if these have been modified to perform the face-check for non-EU travellers.

 What will I notice on day one?

 Probably nothing.
-EES is being rolled out gradually over the course of 180 days from 12 October 2025 to 9 April 2026.
-Initially member states only have to introduce the EES on a token basis – Germany is starting with Dusseldorf airport – and only a small proportion of travellers will be required to go through the entry-exit system.
+The EES is being rolled out gradually over the course of 180 days, from 12 October 2025 to 9 April 2026.
+Initially, member states are only required to introduce the EES on a token basis – Germany is starting with Dusseldorf airport – and only a small proportion of travellers will be required to go through the entry-exit system.

 Do I need to prepare anything in advance?